-We estimate that the net proceeds from the sale of the common stock that we are offering will be approximately \$3.3 million, after deducting the underwriting discounts and commissions and the estimated offering expenses payable by us (assuming an initial public offering price of \$16.00 per share, the midpoint of the range set forth on the cover page of this prospectus).
+We estimate that the net proceeds from the sale of the common stock that we are offering will be approximately \$1.6 million, after deducting the underwriting discounts and commissions and the estimated offering expenses payable by us.
 We will not receive any of the proceeds from the sale of our common stock by the selling stockholders.

 We intend to use the net proceeds to us from this offering to partially fund approximately \$12 million in discretionary incentive payments to all of our employees, excluding our executive officers.
-The remainder of the funds necessary to make our employee incentive payments, if necessary, will be made from cash on hand, and if we raise more or fewer proceeds from this offering than anticipated, the amount required to fund the employee incentive payments from cash on hand will be reduced or increased by a commensurate amount.
+The remainder of the funds necessary to make our employee incentive payments, if necessary, will be made from cash on hand.